 Mango Fruit Harvest

 Mangos (Mangifera indica) reside in the family Anacardiaceae along with cashews, spondia, and pistachios.
 Mangos originated in the Indo-Burma region of India and are grown throughout the tropical to subtropical lowlands of the world.
 They have been cultivated in India for over 4,000 years, gradually making their way to the Americas during the 18th century.

 Mangos are grown commercially in Florida and are suited to landscape specimens along the southeastern and southwestern coastal areas.

 When Do I Pick My Mangos?

-These medium to large (30-100 feet tall) evergreen trees produce fruit that are actually drupes which vary in size depending upon the cultivar.
+These medium to large, 30 to 100 feet tall (9-30 m.) evergreen trees produce fruit that are actually drupes, which vary in size depending upon the cultivar.
 Mango fruit harvest usually commences from May to September in Florida.

 While mangos will ripen on the tree, mango harvesting usually occurs when firm yet mature.
-This can occur 3-5 months from the time they flower, depending upon the variety and weather conditions.
+This can occur three to five months from the time they flower, depending upon the variety and weather conditions.

 Mangos are considered mature when the nose or beak (the end of the fruit opposite the stem) and shoulders of the fruit have filled out.
 For commercial growers, the fruit should have a minimum of 14% dry matter before harvesting mangos.